 Today was to be a day trip to Nice.
 In to the shower block we both went.
 Now I like this block because you just press a button and the shower delivers hot water immediately at the correct temperature.
 I've never come across that before, and I like it, though I still don't like having to keep pressing a button to keep the water flowing.

 After about a five minute walk we arrived at our bus stop to catch the 200 service in to Nice.
 It was a fifty minute journey and cost €3 for two singles.
 The journey there was spent in the suburbs along the coast, before passing Nice Airport which is right on the shoreline and then a straight run along what is a very long promenade (Promenade Des Anglais) before arriving in the city centre.
 What a very nice place Nice is, if you know what I mean.
-We walked along the prom and past many stalls selling Italian food, just as we have French Markets back home, the French must have Italian Markets.
+We walked along the prom and past many stalls selling Italian food, just as we have French Markets back home, the French must have Italian Markets (the Italian border not being far away to the east).
 I made a point of checking out stalls selling pizza's and concluded that to eat a nice pizza you either have to make one yourself, buy one from a quality supermarket or go out to an Italian restaurant, where you can pay a lot, and have it covered with olive oil or sprayed with WD40.

 The promenade area was very busy and so we made our way towards the Old Town and port.
 This area was very nice with yachts of many shapes and sizes, including the usual smattering of multi-million pound 'gin palaces'.